Updated 25 March 2022

-A qualified lawyer is someone who holds a legal professional qualification which allows them to practise in England and Wales or another jurisdiction.
+A qualified lawyer is someone who has a legal professional qualification which allows them to practise in the UK or an international jurisdiction.

-- have a degree in any subject that is equivalent to a UK degree or level 6 qualification, or other qualification and/or experience equivalent to this
+- have a degree that is the same level as a UK degree, or other qualification and/or experience that is equivalent to this

 - meet our character and suitability requirements.

-If a qualified lawyer is granted an exemption from SQE2, we may also require them to demonstrate their English or Welsh language competence.
+If someone is granted an exemption from SQE2, they may also have to demonstrate their English or Welsh language competence.

-- Barrister of England and Wales (who have completed pupillage)
+- Barrister of England and Wales (who has completed pupillage)

 - Northern Ireland and Republic of Ireland solicitor